jcursons/2022_Waryah_ZEB1_inhibition/README.md

   - TCGA Network (2012). *Nature*

 ### script

 - Folder containing scripts and functions used for data analysis and figure generation.
+  - rnaseq_figures.py :: a python script to produce Fig. 5 from the manuscript
+    - this script has a non-standard dependency for label positions; please see the [adjustText documentation](https://adjusttext.readthedocs.io/en/latest/) for further information
+    - this script uses several large public data sets that cannot be included within this repository to size constraints - processed subsets are included and information on original file links are listed inside of appropriate functions within this script, and within the 'Data availability/Public data' section above.

 ### figures

 - Folder containing scripts and functions used for data analysis